tlswg/draft-ietf-tls-semistatic-dh/draft-rescorla-tls-semistatic-dh.md

 # Introduction

 DISCLAIMER: This is a work-in-progress draft and has not yet seen significant security analysis.
-Analysis of the modified TLS 1.3 -21 Tamarin model is currently underway.
 Thus, this draft should not be used as a basis for building production systems.

 TLS 1.3 {{!I-D.ietf-tls-tls13}} specifies a signed Diffie-Hellman